October 5, 2016 - 3:03 pm

 Afton has a population of 1,952 and Pinedale has a population of 1,977, according to the Census Bureau.

-Boulder City Public Information Officer Sue Manteris said the city did not want to say too much before the council vote, but she confirmed that city staff would announce Kim as its decision Tuesday and that the city council most likely would concur.
+Boulder City Public Information Officer Sue Manteris said the city did not want to be too presumptive and say too much before the council vote, but she confirmed that city staff would announce Kim as its decision Tuesday and that the city council most likely would concur.

 The city did not wish to elaborate about Kim until he is voted into his new position.